God's Firstborn

 The rabbis are prophetic in their understanding of the significance of God’s firstborn.
 The firstborn male sons of Israel, who belong to God, were exchanged for the sons of Levi.
 God made a substitute for them, which is also a picture of Christ’s substitute for us, as it is written, “It pleased the Lord to bruise Him; He has put Him to grief.
 When You make His soul an offering for sin…” (Isaiah 53:10).
 For this reason, the disciples did not fast in the presence of Yeshua—God’s firstborn Son.

 In closing.
 What is so special about God’s firstborn?
 I think that should be obvious by now.
-Jesus Christ, Yeshua is God’s firstborn, and He is God’s special and only begotten Son.
+Jesus Christ, Yeshua is God’s firstborn, and He is God’s distinct and only begotten Son.
 “He is the image of the invisible God, the firstborn over all creation” (Colossians 1:15).
 It is written, “When He again brings the firstborn into the world, He says: ‘Let all the angels of God worship Him’” (Hebrews 1:6).
-And because we are the bride of Christ and we are in Christ we are also special and treasured in God’s eyes.
+And because we are the bride of Christ and are in Christ we are also treasured in God’s eyes.

-Therefore, come, let us adore Christ Yeshua, the firstborn over all creation, and honor His bride, the church, the firstborn from all creation, as Jew and Gentile together and one new man.[xvii]
+Therefore, let us adore Christ Yeshua, the firstborn of all creation, and honor His bride, the church, the firstborn from all creation, as Jew and Gentile together and one new man.[xvii]
 For it is written, “You have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, to an innumerable company of angels, to the general assembly and church of the firstborn who are registered in heaven, to God the Judge of all, to the spirits of just men made perfect, to Jesus the Mediator of the new covenant, and to the blood of sprinkling that speaks better things than that of Abel” (Hebrews 12:22-24).

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.